In the Pipeline and Under Study

 Hope for Patients with Recurrent Lymphoma

 There are two main types of diffuse large B-cell lymphoma (DLBCL): activated B-cell-type and germinal-center B-cell-type.
 Patients with activated B-cell-type whose disease either is not responding to treatment or has relapsed (returned after remission) usually face a very poor prognosis.
-But a large international study led by Myron S. Czuczman, MD, Chief of Roswell Park’s Lymphoma/Myeloma Service, showed that Revlimid® (lenalidomide) can have a dramatic effect in a subset of patients with diffuse large B-cell lymphoma (DLBCL).
+However in 1999, a large international study led by Myron S. Czuczman, MD, formerly of Roswell Park, showed that Revlimid® (lenalidomide) can have a dramatic effect in a subset of patients with diffuse large B-cell lymphoma (DLBCL).
 That information has led to a large, international clinical research study (clinical trial) to determine whether lenalidomide could be an effective therapy for patients with activated B-cell-type or germinal-center B-cell-type DLBCL.
 This study, and other clinical research studies (clinical trials) at Roswell Park offer important treatment options for many lymphoma patients.